guardrail-labs/llm-guardrail-api-next/docs/guides/idempotency-logging-privacy.md

 # Idempotency logging privacy

-- The system **never logs full X-Idempotency-Key**; only a masked prefix is emitted.
+- The system **never logs full X-Idempotency-Key**; only a masked prefix with an ellipsis and short hash suffix is emitted.
 - To include potentially sensitive fields (e.g., request headers) in idempotency logs for short-term debugging, set: